edmundhhn/transformers-theory-and-practice/project/README.md

 ## Project Steps

-1. Relevant information from columns are combined into a single line of text.
-Set the prices as target variable
+1. To feed data into BERT, we extract relevant information from columns are combined into a single line of text.
+We set the target variable as the price of the item

 ![image](https://github.com/edmundhhn/transformers-theory-and-practice/assets/97279107/24bd0807-b838-492b-94e0-26a8179ac604)

 2. Simple preprocessing: Remove mentions of price to avoid data leakage

 3. Create Dataset and DataLoader objects specific to our dataset.

 4. Create a Class for a BERT Regressor which utilizes a regression head.
+We add a linear layer at the end of the BERT model which uses the last layer weights of the BERT model to regress against a final price prediction

+   - Attention mask to account for variable length strings
+   - Dropout layer to prevent overfitting

    <img width="550" alt="BERT" align=”middle” src="https://github.com/edmundhhn/transformers-theory-and-practice/assets/97279107/4a6fa008-f6b6-4092-844b-8cb4dcd6540f">

-6. Select suitable hyperparameters and fine tune the model for X epochs on the data, recording the validation loss per epoch.
+6. Select suitable hyperparameters and fine tune the model for 3 epochs on the data, recording the validation loss per epoch.

 7. Test the model on testing dataset and report metrics
+   - Our final RMSE on the model is 10.3 with MAE of 12.1.
+Although this is not extremely accurate we can still gauge a rough idea of the price our item should be selling at

-8. Finalize project with front-end interface
+9. Finalize project with front-end interface

 ## Critical Analysis